-Today is a national holiday.
+Today was a national holiday.
 Nicholas had promised that he will come and help me but he did not show up.
 Andrew and Karin helped, like yesterday.
 I am not sure how I could had managed without them.

 Friday October 29, 2010

-Continued packing and moving stuff to the storage room.
+I continued packing and moving stuff to the storage room.
 Finished washing and covered the dinghy.
 Packed most of the kitchen and left the boxes in the left cabin.

 I moved to the Merilen Hotel since sleeping in Thetis now with everything removed was impossible.

-Had an ouzo in S/Y Cresswell Jenny and Karin insisted that I stay and eat with them.
+I had an ouzo in S/Y Cresswell Jenny and Karin insisted that I stay and eat with them.

 Saturday October 30, 2010

-Packed the rest of the kitchen and bathroom stuff.
+I packed the rest of the kitchen and bathroom stuff.
 Not much left to do.